bartoszmodelski/ocaml-preemption-attempts/README.md

 ## Perform effect in true signal handler

-OCaml does not actually run the signal handlers as they happen.
-Runtime signal handler puts the signals into pending actions, which are then executed from safepoint.
-Thus, try to override runtime handler, and throw effect from the frame set up by OS.
-The benefit here is that the important OCaml registers are still there.
+OCaml does not deliver signals as they happen.
+Instead runtime signal handler puts the signals into pending actions, which are then executed at safepoints.
+Thus try the following: override runtime handler, throw effect from the signal-frame set up by OS.
 Requires a little inline asm to put effect where `caml_perform` expects it.

-This **somewhat works**.
-Allocation inside handler breaks things, but if there's no allocations, it's not survives 70-800 perform-continue cycles before segfault.
-Further, the segfaults seem to happen due to signal arriving during OCaml's runtime logic.
+This **kinda works**.
+Allocation inside handler breaks things, but if there's no allocations, it survives 70-800 perform-continue cycles before segfault.
+Further, the segfaults seem to happen due to signal arriving over OCaml's runtime logic.

-The good part here is that we make good use of OS-provided signal-frame.
-The sig handler gets called with mostly-OCaml-valid registers, we immediately jump into OCaml code, then on the way back, we just need to survive until end of signal-frame (afterwards pre-signal registers are restored).
-Still, if allocating inside effect handler segfaults, something must be getting mangled in the minimal code preceding jump into asm.
+The good part here is that we make use of OS-provided signal-frame.
+The sig handler gets called with mostly-OCaml-valid registers, we immediately jump into OCaml code, and on the way back, we just need to survive until end of signal-frame (afterwards pre-signal registers are restored).

 ## Perform effect in true signal handler after calling back into OCaml

-Do all above, but don't try to perform effect from C. Instead, call OCaml closure performing an effect by invoking `caml_callback_asm` (to skip the pesky handlers-removing code).
-Here, resumption should not be this much different from normal order of things.
+Do all above, but don't perform effect from C. Instead, call OCaml closure performing an effect by invoking `caml_callback_asm` (to skip the pesky handlers-removing code).

-**Somewhat works** but **a lot better**.
-Goes into many thousands of perform-continue cycles, even 1 million.
+**Kinda works** but **a lot better**.
+Goes into many thousands of perform-continue cycles, even nearing 1 million.
 Still cannot allocate in the handlers.

-Most of the failures are deadlocks, perhaps signal mismanagement?
+Lots of the failures are deadlock that look like some signal mismanagement.
 Segfaults also happen.
 Again, I don't think we can eliminate segfaults as long as there's no runtime-logic detection.

 # Not tried